Netfreak25/Sam/README.md

 # Time until the Trigger can be retriggered - 1+

 broadcast_death = 1
-# Define if a message gets send to all players upon death of a player
+# Define if a message gets send to all players upon death of a player - 0,1

 telegram_token = 78954796:AGHJSGAJHSGGJHGJIOPHJ-787987sad
 # Your Telegram Bot Token

-trigger_distance_m = 30
+waypoint_radius_m = 30
 # Default Waypoint Radius (m) - 10,20,30,40,50...

 zoom_koordinaten = 50.099570,8.675232